 Americans celebrate Labor Day every first Monday of September.
 This year, 2016, Labor Day is celebrated on Monday September 5th.
 Last Year in 2015, it was observed on Monday September 7th.
 This holiday celebrates the efforts of workers.
 It is considered a secular day of rest, with most workers and students getting the day off.
 Many people will start labor day vacations or getaways on Thursday or Friday.
 Assuming your weekend begins on Friday after work, this year Labor Day weekend will begin Friday September 2nd through Monday September 5th.
 Most People return to work on Tuesday September 6th.

-The holiday is more casual that May Day labor celebrations, which tend to be more confrontational celebrations associated with socialism.
-Many observers relax at home or head to outdoor recreational activities, such as boating, barbecues, and camping.
-It has; come to celebrate the end of summer, as many schoolchildren start school after Labor Day.
+The Labor Day holiday is more casual than May Day labor celebrations, which tend to be more confrontational celebrations associated with socialism.
+Many observers are happy to relax at home or head to outdoor recreational activities, such as boating, barbecues, and camping.
+It has come to celebrate the end of summer, as many schoolchildren start school after Labor Day.
 It may also be marked with firework shows and other patriotic events.

-Labor Day has also become associated with retail sales, as many shop owners try to take advantage of the customers’ day off.
+Labor Day has also become associated with retail sales deals, as many shop owners try to take advantage of the customers’ day off.
 Many sales include items such as laptops, cameras, mattresses, and other items.
 You will also find many car dealerships offering new car deals on Labor Day.
 It is one of the largest sales events of the year with many sales occurring on the weekend leading up to Labor Day.
 This also means retail employees actually have to work more on this day.

 A machinist named Matthew Maguire, secretary of the New York Central Labor Union, proposed a Labor Day holiday in 1882.
 Some believe it was actually Peter J. McGuire of the American Federation of Labor that proposed the holiday that same year.
 It became a federal holiday in 1894, but 30 states had already recognized the holiday individually.
 President Grover Cleveland signed the bill, the legislation of which was rushed following the Pullman Strike.
 Early celebrations of the holiday focused on honoring labor unions.